spoopr/dotfiles/README.md

 - [ ] DMA attacks
 	- ~~Supposedly the firmware in `awa` will halt a boot if chassis intrusion is detected, but I don't know if it will shutdown on a detected chassis intrusion after boot.~~ Neither.
-	- If not, then I need to create a service to do so.
+	- If not, then I probably should create a service to do so.
 - [ ] Kernel modules
 	- It'd probably be a good idea to blacklist certain modules
 	- [ ] Enable additional entropy modules?